This is part of a series: Define Life

 The results were rather interesting.
 Even with a small sample size, I had quite diverse answers.
 When I think of life, I usually think of it in the same way that I think of cars, computers, houses, etc. I think of it as a type of machine or system.
 Thus, when I ask about an inventor making a new kind, I ask it expecting the same kind of response that I’d expect if I asked how one could recognize a completely new kind of computer.
 I expect some attempt to define what processes, characteristics or functions separate life from non-life.
 I expect to hear only about the properties of the creatures themselves.

-1 person looked at it in this way, but most of the people who had an opinion thought of life in a fundamentally different way.
-For them, life is defined not only by the machinery of biology, nor is it defined by the things that only living things can do.
-They believe that life only counts as life when it has the correct origin.
+One person looked at it in this way, but most of the people who had an opinion thought of life in a fundamentally different way.
+For them, life is defined not only by the machinery of biology, nor is it only defined by the things that only living things can do.
+They also believe that life only counts as life when it has the correct origin.

 Here are the responses I got: